stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 and in the display room of the Newburyport Historical Society.
 The fragmentary descriptions of these things were bald and prosaic, but they hinted to me an undercurrent of persistent strangeness.
-Something about them seemed so odd and provocative that I could not put them out of my mind, and despite the relative lateness of the hour I resolved to see the local sample&mdash;said to be a large, queerly proportioned thing evidently meant for a tiara&mdash;if it could possibly be arranged.
+Something about them seemed so odd and provocative that I could not put them out of my mind, and despite the relative lateness of the hour I resolved to see the local sample--said to be a large, queerly proportioned thing evidently meant for a tiara--if it could possibly be arranged.

   The librarian gave me a note of introduction to the curator of the Society,